-- direct observation of the candidate in workplace setting or simulated environment - written and oral questioning to test underpinning knowledge and its application - project activities, case studies and role play that allow the candidate to demonstrate the application of knowledge and skills - third party workplace reports of on-the-job performance by the candidate.
+- project activities, case studies and role play that allow the candidate to demonstrate the application of knowledge and skills - third party workplace reports of on-the-job performance by the candidate.

 Assessment must include interactions with people with disabilities in a workplace or simulated environment to demonstrate competence in communicating effectively with the NDIS participant.